-23 Game Day Snacks That Will Score Big at Your Super Bowl Party
+Game Day Snacks That Will Score Big at Your Super Bowl Party

 ERIN ANDREWS'S CHICKEN WINGS

-Offering a sweet take on the classic, the FOX Sports personality's favorite wings are simmered in brown sugar and pineapple juice and can be served with a healthy side of brown rice.
+Offering a sweet take on the classic, the sportscaster’s favorite wings are simmered in brown sugar and pineapple juice and can be served with a healthy side of brown rice.

 NADIA G'S BACON CHOCOLATE CHIP COOKIES